SIGNAL PROCESSING LETTERS

 A PUBLICATION OF THE IEEE SIGNAL PROCESSING SOCIETY

-It is now possible to submit for review and publish in Xplore supporting multimedia material such as speech samples, images, movies, matlab code etc. More information under Multimedia Materials at the IEEE Author Digital Tool Box.
+It is now possible to submit for review and publish in Xplore supporting multimedia material such as speech samples, images, movies, matlab code etc. A multimedia graphical abstract can also be displayed along with the traditional text.
+More information is available under Multimedia Materials at the IEEE Author Digital Tool Box.

 Impact factor: 1.639